In This Article

 Scraping the First Jobs Page

 To scrape the web page, you first need to open it using Playwright.
-The following code opens a new browser and navigates to the job page on Glassdoor.
+The following code opens a new browser and navigates to the job listings page on Glassdoor.

 with sync_playwright() as pw: